coolbutuseless/isocubes/README.md

 ## Coordinate system

--   The size and positioning of the isometric coordinate system is controlled by arguments `isocubesGrob(coords, max_y, xo, yo)`
+-   The size and positioning of the isometric coordinate system is controlled by arguments `isocubesGrob(coords, ysize, xo, yo)`
 -   `xo` and `yo` give the positition of the origin of the isometric view within the graphics window.
 These are fractional values which will be interpreted as `snpc` units i.e. fractional width and height of the graphics devices.
--   `max_y` is the main control for cube sizing.
-This value is the number of cubes that can be stacked to fill the vertical extents of the window.
-Higher values of `max_y` means smaller cubes.
+-   `ysize` is the main control for cube sizing.
+This value is the height of the cube expressed as a fraction of the window height.
 -   The isometric view is a left-handed coordinate system with `y` vertical.
 -   The `(x, y, z)` coordinates given to position the cubes will be